Galaxy Image Deconvolution for Weak Gravitational Lensing with Unrolled Plug-and-Play ADMM: Experiments

 \subsection{Robustness to Systematic Errors in PSF}

 In real-world observations, PSFs at the center of the galaxies are calculated through interpolation from PSFs measured at stars, yet the spatial variance of the PSF across the field of view is often difficult to model~\citep{https://doi.org/10.48550/arxiv.2209.05489}.
-As a result, interpolation cannot precisely reconstruct the effective PSF at the center of galaxies.
+As a result, interpolation cannot precisely reconstruct the effective PSF across galaxies.
 This requires the subsequent deconvolution algorithm to be robust to systematic errors in the PSFs.

 Errors in PSF shape and size result in additive and multiplicative shear biases~\citep{mandelbaum2018weak}.
 In our PSF model, these two types of systematic errors correspond to errors in the PSF shear and the full-width half maximum (FWHM) of the Kolmogorov function, i.e., the atmospheric seeing.
-To test the robustness of the suggested method to PSF noise, we characterized the ellipticity errors caused by systematic errors (i.e. model mismatch) between the PSF used for image formation and the PSF provided to the deconvolution algorithms.
-Fig.\ref{fig:psf_err} shows these errors, with an illustration of the type and level of error shown in the cartoon PSFs below the plots.
-As expected, all algorithms suffer under PSF error.
-Under reasonable PSF errors, high-iteration ADMM is still the best algorithm, but performance degrades sharply for large mistakes in PSF shape and size.
-Due to this sensitivity to model mismatch, iteration number should be reduced when high errors in PSF estimation are expected.
+To test the robustness of the tested methods to PSF noise, we characterized the ellipticity errors caused by systematic errors (i.e. model mismatch) between the PSF used for image formation and the PSF provided to the deconvolution algorithms.
+Fig.~\ref{fig:psf_err} shows these errors, with an illustration of the type and level of error shown in the cartoon PSFs below the plots.
+Under reasonable PSF errors, the proposed method maintains best performance, but other modern methods are more robust to large mistakes in PSF shape and size.
+A 2-iteration version of the proposed method (dashed purple) is less sensitive to large model mismatch, showing that the iteration number for the proposed method should be reduced when high errors in PSF estimation are expected.